TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 41/Jeremiah 41.17.md

 ---

-and they departed, and dwelt in Geruth Chimham, which is by Beth-lehem, to go to enter into Egypt,
+and they departed, and lived in Geruth Chimham, which is by Bethlehem, to go to enter into Egypt,